Clearview Library District to Offer In-Person Computer Sessions

-The in-person computer sessions are available to the public on a limited basis while the Windsor-Severance Library is closed to the public.
+The in-person computer sessions are available to the public on a limited basis, while the Windsor-Severance Library is closed.
 The Windsor-Severance Library is located at 720 3rd Street, Windsor.

 Guidelines in place for those wishing to use library computers are as follows: